 All that really matters is that we do in fact begin.

-To take those baby steps towards living in alignment with our core desires.
+To take those baby steps towards living in alignment with our core values.

 With the very things that light us up.

 And make us feel more alive.

 Because life is for living now.

 When all the so-called pieces fall into place.